What Is Kansas’s Dog Bite Rule?

 Many states have laws and regulations surrounding dog attacks and liability, but they can vary.
 Kansas adheres to the common law ‘one-bite rule,’ which takes into account the specific animal’s prior history of violence.
 This means that if someone has been bitten by a dog and reported it in the past, the owner or caretaker might be held liable for personal injuries.
 However, victims may have a more difficult time showing negligence and responsibility without an existing violent history.

 Dog bites can result in severe injuries for victims and survivors, often leading to medical treatment and related expenses.
 Especially if you are unfamiliar with the animal and its medical history, including whether or not it has rabies or is up-to-date on its vaccines, these costs and health risks can build quickly.
 If you want to hold someone accountable for their dog attacking you, even without a preexisting violent history, you can take legal action.
-An attorney from Hollis Law Firm can help you explore your potential arguments and options.
+An attorney from Hollis Law Firm can help you explore your potential arguments and options as a dog bite victim seeking compensation.

 Kansas’s One Bite Rule

-The dog bite rule Kansas utilizes is also called a one bite rule.
-In this case, owners with dogs with a history of biting or attacking others are more likely to be liable for new injuries.
-This does not make it impossible for owners to be held responsible when their dogs attack even without a recorded violent history.
+The Kansas dog bite law utilizes what is also called a one bite rule.
+In this case, dog owners with dogs with a history of biting or attacking others are more likely to be liable for new injuries.
+This does not make it impossible for owners to be held responsible when their dogs attack, even without a recorded violent history.
 Still, it makes it easier for victims to receive compensation down the line.
+Comparative negligence can reduce a victim’s compensation based on their level of fault in causing their injuries.

 Arguments in Favor of Victims